bulazhenko/test-Task-Qinshift/README.md

 The framework uses SLF4J with Logback for logging test execution details.
 Logs can be found under `target/logs/`.

 ## Continuous Integration
-The project is configured for CI/CD with tools like Jenkins and GitLab CI/CD.
+The project is configured for Jenkins CI/CD.

 ## Contribution
 1. Fork the repository